(this is an updated version of an article that originally appeared in The Family Descendant, the newsletter of the worldwide Mayoff family)

 In 1981 we joined Mensa and began hosting pool/spa parties for Mensa almost as soon as we joined.
 The pool parties were a perfect way to celebrate Mayoff Day and we extended invitations to other friends.
 We aren’t involved with Mensa anymore, but the invitation list continues to grow and the two traditions have become intertwined.
 (Many, many years ago I read Heinlein’s classic A Stranger in a Strange Land and learned the value of sharing water.)
 As friends of different nationalities learn about the party they have a tendency to tell their families back in their native countries about Mayoff Day, and in some cases they’ve returned to their native countries – so the holiday began to gain an international following.
 And with The Family Descendant, the holiday has spread to Mayoffs all over the world.

-In 2016 Denise and Bernie moved to Austin, Texas to be closer to children and grandchildren – and to hep keep Austin Weird by introducing Mayoff Day to a whole new group of friends.
+In 2016 Denise and Bernie moved to Austin, Texas to be closer to children and grandchildren – and to help keep Austin Weird by introducing Mayoff Day to a whole new group of friends.
 Parties continued until COVID forced everyone to celebrate on their own during 2020 and 2021.
 In October 2021, Denise and Bernie moved down the road in Austin to a senior living community and pondered how to continue the tradition.
 Tragically, Denise died in December 2021 before she could celebrate another Mayoff Day in her newest home.
-After much soul searching, and with the support of staff and new friends at Brookdale Gaines Ranch, Mayoff Day partying is resuming in 2022.
+After much soul searching, and with the support of staff and new friends at Brookdale Gaines Ranch, Mayoff Day partying resumed in 2022.

-So, Mayoff Day has been celebrated continuously now for 46-50 years as far as historians can tell.
+So, Mayoff Day has been celebrated continuously now for 48-52 years as far as historians can tell.
 Does that count as an era or an epoch?”